Emma in the workshop

-My journey with leather began while at a loose end in the 1980's, struggling to find a suitable career path, I undertook a short saddlery training course with a Master saddler & was hooked!
-Following this taster experience, I enrolled & continued my professional training at the college in Walsall, gaining my City & Guilds qualifications in saddlery & bridle-making, then gradually diversified my range of products due to demand in the following years.
+My journey with leather began as a happy accident in the 1980’s.
+I was at a loose end so I took a short residential saddlery training course with a Master saddler and was hooked!
+Following this taster experience, I enrolled and continued my professional training at the college in Walsall, gaining my City & Guilds qualifications in saddlery and bridle-making, then gradually diversified my range of products according to demand in the following years.

-I am often asked if the stitching is done by machine but there is no substitute for leathergoods that are produced in the traditional way using saddler's hand tools, techniques and methods including hand-stitching.
+I am often asked if the stitching is done by machine but I don’t own a leather stitching machine – wherever possible, hand-stitching is stronger and more durable, though for practical reasons some things do need to be machine stitched (though not by me).
+There’s no substitute for leathergoods that are produced in the traditional way using saddler’s hand tools, techniques and methods including hand-stitching.
 A well made, correctly fitting bridle, cattle or sheep halter can make all the difference in the show ring!
-It is certainly more time consuming but immensely satisfying to produce an item from scratch & be confident that it will outlast any mass produced pieces.
+It is certainly more time consuming but immensely satisfying to produce an item from scratch and be confident that it will outlast any mass produced pieces.

-When you buy my leathergoods, you can be sure it has been individually handmade by me alone, using traditional hand tools and techniques, hand-stitched & finished to a high standard.
-I don't supply my range to anyone else and I don't buy anything in to retail.
+When you buy my leathergoods, you can be sure it has been individually handmade by me alone, using traditional hand tools and techniques, hand-stitched and finished to a high standard.

 I offer a commission service for bespoke items and you are welcome to visit my workshop by appointment, to discuss your requirements.
 Sometimes bespoke items take a little longer to design & produce, but the wait will be worth it!
-I also undertake restitching & repairs when I can fit them in!
+I also carry out re-stitching and repairs when I can fit them in!
+You’ll find a selection of bespoke commissions that I’ve made on the Commissions and Repairs page.

 In 2010, I was commissioned to make a range of hound collars for Ridley Scott’s Robin Hood film, and in 2008, I worked with silver buckle-maker Ed Wiltshear to produce a set of commemorative belts for the Team GB eventers, Mary King, William Fox-Pitt, Tina Cook, Daisy Dick & Sharon Hunt.